bronzeRaf/CodeEvaluation/README.md

 # CodeEvaluation
 This is a set of source code evaluation scripts, based on the static analysis of the code.
 Many different models in R have been developed trying to predict the quality of the source code from its static analysis metrics.
+The full documentation of the project could be found in "Code Evaluation.pdf".
+This paper contains details about the models developed and tested, the experimental setup and the results.

 ## DATASET
 The Dataset used to train the models is available in the "dataset" folder.
 It contains data from 100 public repositories of 2016.
 For every repository the dataset stores: